 Attention New & Returning Project Leaders:

+to thriving.
+Below are important resources for your success!

 Are you planning on leading a project this year?
 Please fill out the survey below.
 Projects will not be added to 4honline until staff receives a survey response for each project.
 Don't procrastinate!

 Kids are waiting to join your project today!

 Club Project Leader: http://ucanr.edu/ccprojectleaders

 Steps to become a Volunteer

 Returning Volunteers

 - 1. Enroll through 4hOnline.

 - 2. Pay \$20 Enrollment Fee.

 - 3. Watch 2018-2019 Returning Volunteer eXtension Online Courses.

 New Volunteers

 - 1. Complete online interest survey

 - 2. Enroll through 4hOnline

 - 3. Pay \$20 Enrollment Fee

 - Watch 2018-19 New Volunteer eXtension Online Courses

 (takes approximately 2.5 hours and can be broken up into 20 minute sections)

 - 5. Complete DOJ fingerprinting

 - 6. Attend two hour in person orientation